parnic/node-screenlogic/README.md

 Note that better/more complete handling of lighting is desired, but I have yet to find all the commands I need to implement to make that happen.
 This currently sends each command to all lights and there is no ability to send to an individual light.
 Pull requests adding more functionality here would be most welcome.

+### setSaltCellOutput(controllerId, poolOutput, spaOutput)

+Sets the salt cell's output levels.
+See [`SLSetSaltCellConfigMessage`](#slsetsaltcellconfigmessage) documentation for argument values.
+Emits the `setSaltCellConfig` event when response is acknowledged.

 ### Events

 * `loggedIn` - Indicates that a connection to the server has been established and the login process completed. `get` methods can be called once this event has been emitted.